NoonanL/unlocoder-api/README.md

 ## What is Unlocoder?

-Unlocoder is a coordinate conversion tool and UN/LOCODE lookup API.
-Paste any coordinate format and get every other format back instantly.
+Unlocoder is a coordinate conversion tool and one of the few UN/LOCODE APIs available online.
+Convert any coordinate format instantly, or look up any of the 100,000+ UN/LOCODEs for timezone, elevation, and nearby location data.

 **Web converter** &mdash; free, no sign-up, no ads: [unlocoder.com](https://unlocoder.com)